arkency/posts/posts/2017-01-20-why-smalltalk-instead-of-ruby.md

 ---
-title: "Why Smalltalk instead of Ruby"
 created_at: 2017-01-20 23:16:16 +0100
 publish: true
 author: Richard Eng
 tags: [ 'ruby', 'smalltalk' ]
 img: "smalltalk-ruby/smalltalk-ruby.jpg"
 ---

+# Why Smalltalk instead of Ruby

 Hello, it's Andrzej Krzywda from Arkency here.
 Today we have a special guest post from Richard Eng, the man who is behind the Smalltalk Renaissance.